 Designed as a learning and training venue, we offer interdisciplinary event formats here that illuminate disruption and transformation in all their facets and combine competencies.
 Twice a year, the hartmann campus thus belongs to the communities of hc privée, hc tacheles, hc quarterly and SHIFT.

-A vibrant collection of speakers content that brings together the
+A vibrant collection of speakers content that brings together the results of questioning, interviewing, and shaping a community.

 PLEASE SAVE SEPTEMBER 21 & 22, 2023 FOR THE UPCOMING SHIFT DAYS